emmanuelHa/canary-deployment-nginx-ingress/README.md

 A naive scenario could be to:
 - loop for a while,
 - curl a load balancer endpoint,
-- depending on which version was curled deternmine the error ratio for each version of the deployment (1.3 or 1.4 or 1.5)
+- depending on which version was curled determine the error ratio for each version of the deployment (1.3 or 1.4 or 1.5)
 - based on this ratio
   if it is < threshold then deploy new version
   if it is > threshold then remove the deployment of the version